Thatguy560/CV/README.md

 ## Peter Alexander Stevens | CV

 Young, self-motivated and diligent aspiring Full-Stack Developer who has recently graduated from renowned software development bootcamp Makers Academy.
-Near the start of 2019 I knew I wanted a career change
+Near the start of 2019 I knew I desired a career change

 <!-- A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what exictes you about tech. -->